technofocus-pte/msignt2/Lab 02 - Building and Registering Predictive Models.md

     ![](./media/image58.png)

-6. Stay back in the same page to continue.
+6. Stay in the same page to continue with the next lab.

 >#### **Summary:** We have successfully registered data sets, built and registered predictive models that analyze borrower behavior.
 These models are now stored in the Azure Machine Learning registry, ready for further deployment and continuous monitoring.
 With this task completed, Contoso Bank can begin using these models to drive more targeted marketing efforts and improve borrower conversion rates.